Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Abstract

 \section{Abstract}

-Consistent maps are key for most autonomous mobile robots.
-They often use SLAM approaches to build such maps.
-Loop closures via place recognition help maintain accurate pose estimates by mitigating global drift.
-This paper presents a robust loop closure detection pipeline for outdoor SLAM with \lidar{}-equipped robots.
-The method handles various \lidar{} sensors with different scanning patterns, field of views and resolutions.
-It generates \maps{} from \lidar{} scans and aligns them using a ground alignment module to handle both planar and non-planar motion of the \lidar{}, ensuring applicability across platforms.
-The method uses density-preserving bird’s eye view projections of these \maps{} and extracts ORB feature descriptors from them for place recognition.
+Consistent maps are key for most autonomous mobile robots, and they often use SLAM approaches to build such maps.
+Loop closures via place recognition help to maintain accurate pose estimates by mitigating global drift, and are thus key for realizing an effective SLAM system.
+This paper presents a robust loop closure detection pipeline for outdoor SLAM with LiDAR-equipped robots.
+Our method handles various LiDAR sensors with different scanning patterns, fields of view, and resolutions.
+It generates local maps from LiDAR scans and aligns them using a ground alignment module to handle both planar and non-planar motion of the LiDAR, ensuring applicability across platforms.
+The method uses density-preserving bird's-eye-view projections of these local maps and extracts ORB feature descriptors for place recognition.
 It stores the feature descriptors in a binary search tree for efficient retrieval, and self-similarity pruning addresses perceptual aliasing in repetitive environments.
-Extensive experiments on public and self-recorded datasets demonstrate accurate loop closure detection, long-term localization, and cross-platform multi-map alignment, agnostic to the \lidar{} scanning patterns, fields of view, and motion profiles.
+Extensive experiments on public and self-recorded datasets demonstrate accurate loop closure detection, long-term localization, and cross-platform multi-map alignment, agnostic to the LiDAR scanning patterns, fields of view, and motion profiles.
+We provide the code for our pipeline as open-source software at \url{https://github.com/PRBonn/MapClosures}.